IJburg: Parks and beach

-A park is situated on Haveneiland, the Theo van Goghpark.
+A park is situated on Haveneiland, the Theo van Gogh park.
 A much larger park, the Diemerpark, was created parallel to the Rieteilanden and is connected by bridges.
 It has a small sandy beach on the lake, overlooking IJburg.

-A larger sandy beach (Strand IJburg - IJburg Beach) was created on the western side of Strandeiland.
+A larger sandy beach called Strand IJburg (IJburg Beach) was created on the western side of Strandeiland.
+There are plans to move this temporary beach and make it permanent.

 Public transport

 The islands are connected via a main thoroughfare, IJburglaan (IJburg Avenue), served by the IJtram (tram line 26) to Centraal Station.
 It is designed as a fast tram, with relatively widely-spaced stops, and is the only route in Amsterdam which carries non-folding bicycles (a maximum of two at a time).
 Demand has steadily risen as IJburg has grown, and peak frequency is now as high as 15 trams per hour.
 Headway is now at its minimum, since for safety reasons only one tram in each direction is allowed in the Piet Heintunnel at any one time.
 To increase capacity further, in 2020 GVB has converted to operation with pairs of trams coupled together.
 The bottleneck has also been eased by the introduction of bus service 66 which connects IJburg to Bijlmer ArenA via the only other road connection, the Benno Premselabrug at its southeastern end.
-A bicycle ferry between Zeeburgereiland and the Oostelijke Havengebiet may be opened as early as 2021.
+A bicycle ferry between Zeeburgereiland and the Oostelijke Havengebied, numbered F9, opened in January 2023.
 Longer-term plans are under development to connect IJburg to the Indische Buurt by extending tram 3 or 14 from the Flevopark terminus, Proposals to build a metro line from Amsterdam to Almere via a tunnel under IJburg have also gained some political support.